misingnoglic/misingnoglic.github.io/_posts/2018-09-19-python-for-java-programmers-p3.markdown

 subtitle: "Lists, Strings, Tuples, and Loops"
 date:   2018-09-16 00:10:00
 categories: [Java, Python, Technical, Educational]
-hide: true
+hide: false
 ---

 **Note: If you haven't read [part 1](https://aryaboudaie.com/java/python/technical/educational/2017/11/13/python-for-java-programmers.html) or [part 2](https://aryaboudaie.com/java/python/technical/educational/2018/09/16/python-for-java-programmers-p2.html), please do so!
 This post will be building off the previous material, and I promise they're at least semi-entertaining/useful.**

 # Introduction

 Hello again!
-In part 1, we gave a bird's eye overview of the differences of Python and Java, which included lists.
-In part 2, I talked about functions, and included some stuff about lists, including why updating them inside of the function changes them outside the function.
+In [part 1](https://aryaboudaie.com/java/python/technical/educational/2017/11/13/python-for-java-programmers.html), we gave a bird's eye overview of the differences of Python and Java, which included lists.
+In [part 2](https://aryaboudaie.com/java/python/technical/educational/2018/09/16/python-for-java-programmers-p2.html), I talked about functions, and included some stuff about lists, including why updating them inside of the function changes them outside the function.
 At this point, you may think you know all there is to know about lists.
 And... you really do know most of it.
 So instead of just talking about lists, I'm going to be talking all about the different ways to collect and store your data in your programs.
 And yes, this will include lists, but also a lot of other types of `collections`, as well as how to access the data in them with loops.

 Data is one of the most important parts of programming - once you have the data you need, you need to somehow store it.
 The way you store your data could be the difference between clean code that runs efficiently, and slow ugly code that you'll cringe at several years later.
 Let's go through them, and then we can talk about when to use one over the other.